kerrj/yoloparser/README.md

 FTC has been forging forward recently, giving teams access to more powerful processors, sensors, and most importantly a camera.
 FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.

 ### Contents
-* Should I use this?
+* <a href="https://github.com/kerrj/yoloparser/edit/master/README.md#should-i-use-neural-nets-for-object-detection">Should I use this?</a>
 * Background on neural nets
 * Background on YOLO
 * Using a pretrained YOLO model in an Android app